jharriga/BIprovision/README.md

 # BIprovision
-ansible playbook to do LVM cfg allowing NVMe bucket indexes
+ansible playbook to prepare the LVM cfg allowing a ceph-ansible deploy using RGW bucket indexes on NVMe devices

 Key vars in yml file
 * TEARDOWNonly    <-- if defined then only peform device teardown